nebimal/DistributedSystem/README.md

 This file describes steps needed to run a simple microservice architecture based ordering system supported by gRPC communication protocol.
+User will need to have gRPC, Python,docker engine running to run this application.
+The following are the steps to run a simple e-commerce system containerized on docker engine.

+Step 1: Clone the project files from https://github.com/nebimal/DistributedSystem/tree/master or images from docker repositories (add image path later)

+# Build and start all services
+Step 2: Run docker-compose up -d --build in detached mode

+ # Access the client container
+Step 3: Run docker exec -it ecommerce-order-system-client-1 bash

+# Run the client application
+Step 4: Run python client.py